Nadarsa/Nadarsa/README.md

 ### Hello, my name is Nadezhda Oskina 👋

-:computer: MIPT student in Applied Mathematics and Computer Science
+:books: MIPT (Moscow Institute of Physics and Technology, Phystech) student in Applied Mathematics and Computer Science

 :computer: Successfully completed «Data Science Specialization» with Diploma of professional retraining